ouspg/trytls/stubs/python-requests/results.md

- PASS protect against an OS X vulnerability [reject www.ssllabs.com:10443] PASS protect against the FREAK attack [reject www.ssllabs.com:10444] PASS protect against the Logjam attack [reject www.ssllabs.com:10445] ERROR valid localhost certificate [accept localhost:43952]
+ PASS protect against an OS X vulnerability [reject www.ssllabs.com:10443] PASS protect against the FREAK attack [reject www.ssllabs.com:10444] PASS protect against the Logjam attack [reject www.ssllabs.com:10445] PASS valid localhost certificate [accept localhost:38399]
-      reason: unexpected output
       output: /usr/local/lib/python2.7/dist-packages/requests/packages/urllib3/connection.py:303: SubjectAltNameWarning: Certificate for localhost has no `subjectAltName`, falling back to check for a `commonName` for now.
 This feature is being removed by major browsers and deprecated by RFC 2818.
 (See https://github.com/shazow/urllib3/issues/497 for details.)
 SubjectAltNameWarning
-              VERIFY SUCCESS
-ERROR invalid localhost certificate [reject localhost:44896]
+ PASS invalid localhost certificate [reject localhost:44504]
-      reason: unexpected output
       output: /usr/local/lib/python2.7/dist-packages/requests/packages/urllib3/connection.py:303: SubjectAltNameWarning: Certificate for localhost has no `subjectAltName`, falling back to check for a `commonName` for now.
 This feature is being removed by major browsers and deprecated by RFC 2818.
 (See https://github.com/shazow/urllib3/issues/497 for details.)
 SubjectAltNameWarning
-              VERIFY FAILURE
  PASS use only the given CA bundle, not system's [reject sha256.badssl.com:443]
 ```